 If you are using Visual Studio Lab Management, install the System Center Virtual Machine Manager (SCVMM) Administrator Console on the application tier, and configure it to connect to the server that is running SCVMM.

-For more information, see Configuring Lab Management for SCVMM Environments.
+For more information, see Configure Lab Management for SCVMM environments.

 If the computer name has changed, open the administration console for Team Foundation.